 - Open Discord and go to the User Settings page

 - Open the Appearance tab and uncheck Hardware Acceleration

 Optimizing Google Chrome

-You can also turn off hardware acceleration in Google Chrome so that background applications executed by Chrome do not consume too many resources when you’re playing.
+You should also turn off hardware acceleration in Google Chrome so that background applications executed by Chrome do not consume too many resources when playing.

 - Open Google Chrome and go to the Settings page

 - Scroll all the way down and click on the Advanced tab